Dark shepherdess of many a golden star,

 And that is why they named this time “Solstice,” because it comes from the Latin “solstitium,” from sol, which means “Sun” and –stitium, which is “a stoppage.”

 For a brief time, it appears that the Sun’s arc from sunrise to sunset is unchanged.
-The long, steady darkening we have felt and seen, ever since mid-June, now stops… and then…. one day, our own dear source of life, will rise a little more to the north east, and the daylight will lengthen, little by little.
+The long, steady darkening we have felt and seen, ever since mid-June, now stops… and then…. one day, our own dear Goddess of the Sun, the source of all life, will rise a little more to the north east, and the daylight will begin to lengthen, a few minutes each day.